openfinesse/bookmarks-classification-ts/README.md

-# Bookmark Organizer
+# Bookmark Organizer 📌

-A TypeScript tool that uses AI to automatically organize and classify your browser bookmarks.
+Automatically organize and classify your browser bookmarks using AI.

 ![image](assets/image.png)